 Upcycled Home Decor – Upcycled Bottle Vase Fall Home Decor Idea

 If you’re looking for a great Thanksgiving craft idea, these would look amazing as a rustic table centerpiece.
 Make a set of three then fill with bright fall leaves and greens.
 Add a burlap table runner and you’ve got gold!
 You could even add orange, red and yellow cloth napkins as a pop of color and voila!
 Instant table love!
 Actually, I love that idea and think I’ll use it this year for my own tablescape!

 You will need:

-- Starbucks frappuccino glasses (or any tall necked bottles)
+- Starbucks frappuccino glasses or tall necked milk bottles.